-People who experience discrimination can suffer from significant stress-related mental health issues such as anxiety and depression, which in turn impact relationships, employment and overall health15.
+People who experience discrimination can suffer from significant stress-related mental health issues such as anxiety and depression, which in turn impact relationships, employment and overall health.
 It is in everyone's interest to combat discrimination and support social inclusion.
 Through the Australian Human Rights Commission and NSW Anti-Discrimination Board, the Federal and State Governments manage Commonwealth and NSW anti-discrimination laws and compliance.
 However, local government also has a role to play in taking all reasonable steps to prevent unlawful harassment, discrimination, vilification and/or associated victimisation of staff, councillors and members of the public.

-Under the Respectful Communities delivery program, projects and initiatives that address stigma, prejudice and discrimination experienced by people in Newcastle will seek to combat these issues and promote inclusive communities.
-The program will support CN and the community to address and challenge root causes of discrimination and systems of oppression through campaigns and policy related to diversity, inclusion, anti-racism, and bystander action training.
+Under the Respectful Communities delivery program, initiatives that address stigma, prejudice and discrimination experienced by people in Newcastle will seek to combat these issues and promote inclusive communities.